Introducing UltraPlex Multiplexing Technology

 Section Staining Interactive Tool

-Click on each marker button to toggle marker on/off to visualize simultaneous expression of up to four markers.
+Click on each marker button to toggle marker on/off to visualize all combinations of the markers.
+Click for a larger version

 - Multiplex: Ability to detect >4 biomarkers plus DAPI on a single tissue specimen

 - Superplex: Tissue alignment of serial sections with different four-plex panels allows detection of 8, 12, or 16 markers provides an unsurpassed capacity for in situ cellular analysis

 - Antibody Species Independent: Mix and match your primary antibodies